Chapter Thirty Three II

 Chris helps in the kitchen, the family moves to the other side of the room and finds spots on sofas and chairs, James flips on the stereo for background noise, a jazz station playing fusion.
 Janah sits on the floor so her boys can surround her, Black on the couch next to Susan.
 Kara in a chair just behind Janah.

 Black asks James about his work.
 James explains current psychiatric treatment in a clinical way.
 How patients are treated, with what drugs and why.
 Black wonders about success rates, percentages of treated and untreated people, what might be done differently, better.
-All in all a very astute series of questions that give him an good overview of the situation without pointing any fingers at who could do what better, or why this or that group was at fault.
+All in all a very astute series of questions that give him a good overview without pointing any fingers at who could do what better, or why this or that group was at fault.
 James is impressed that so young a man gathered the information he did with no blame gaming.
-Black had been taught by Janah and the Shaolin to seek information, not critique the helpers or the helped.
+All monks have been taught by Janah and the Shaolin to seek information, not critique the helpers or the helped.
 James doubted most so called educated adults could view something so dispassionately.
 His view of the Shaolin, already favorable, gets even more so.
 Someone has taught these young people to think, not judge, opinionate or pontificate.
 Perhaps the Shaolin should teach psychiatric residents.

 He also observes Janah’s interaction with the two boys.
 She takes regular opportunities to reach for one or the other, give them a gentle stroke on the cheek, pat the arm, let them know she is attending to them, that they are important to her.
 David asks a few questions along with Black, the other one, Chan, says nothing.
 He listens intently, James can see him clearly paying attention, in between glances over to Janah.
 At first he thought it was teen age love; as he watches the boy, it isn’t that.
 He loves her all right, not in some bitten by the love bug way, he is observing Janah and everything around her.
 It hits James where he has seen that look before.
 It’s exactly how I look when we’re in public, watching Janah, more watching the vicinity around Janah, is anything suspicious?
 James wonders why, Chan is almost never with her in any remotely dangerous situation, always inside the monastery, now in her own home.
 He reflects a bit.
 The boy observed Daphne.
 He is practicing for a future time, when he would be called on to look out for Janah out in the world.
 He is doing what a Shaolin does, preparing, practicing, staying tuned for when it counts.